Ikshitha1004/SerenAura/README.md

 - Assisted in finding templates for the frontend using Figma.
 - Helped in debugging and resolving errors during implementation to ensure smooth functionality.

-# Greeshma

-### Music Feature Development:
-- Developed the Music Feature and designed it to enhance user engagement by allowing users to listen to music directly from the platform.
-- Integrated audio playback capabilities within the app, providing users with a seamless and immersive experience.

-### Content Integration:
-- Carefully selected and curated content, including images and songs, corresponding to various music categories.
-- Ensured that the content aligns with the platform’s aesthetic and user preferences.

-### User Experience:
-- Optimized the layout and functionality to ensure that users can navigate and interact with the music player effortlessly.

-### Sidebar Development:

-#### Dashboard Integration:
-- Designed and integrated a Sidebar within the app’s dashboard, providing users with quick access to key sections such as Settings, Feedback, Ratings, and Policies.
-- Ensured that the sidebar is visually cohesive with the overall app design, enhancing the user interface and experience.

-#### Interactive Elements:
-- Implemented onPress events for each option within the sidebar, making it highly interactive and responsive.
-- Enhanced the user experience by enabling smooth transitions and interactions within the sidebar, allowing users to easily navigate to different sections of the app.

-### Enhancements to Self-Assessment Feature:

-#### Navigation:
-- Contributed to the Self-Assessment Feature by working on creating an intuitive flow that guides users through the self-assessment process without confusion or interruption.

-#### Event Handling:
-- Managed onPress events for various elements within the self-assessment feature, ensuring that user inputs are handled efficiently and effectively.

 # P. Snehitha

 ### Self-Assessment Feature Development: